 Power to the trails: Riding the Rally CX 200s

 Once installed, the Rally XC pedals feel, well, exactly like any SPD pedal should.
 There’s a good range of adjustment to the cleat tension.
 It’s clear when you’re clipped in and unclipping is predictable.
 The platform is a hair wider than a Shimano XTR pedal, and feels solid underfoot.
-Stack height is 13.5 mm, which is somewhere between XTR and XT, depending which generation you’re comparing to.
+Stack height is 13.5 mm, which is somewhere between XTR and XT, depending on which generation you’re comparing to.

 Garmin Cycling Dynamics

 Garmin includes much more than just straight power numbers in the Rally.
-There’s a huge array of data fields you can select and see live on the head unit with more detailed breakdown available after on Garmin Connect.
+There’s a huge array of data fields you can select and see live on the head unit with a more detailed breakdown available after on Garmin Connect.
 The most immediately interesting is the cycling dynamics.

 Cycling dynamics goes beyond showing how much power each leg is producing to show power phase (where in the pedal stroke you’re applying power), and peak power phase (where you’re applying the most power).
 All of this shows up, on Garmin head units, as a full colour live graphic that gives you feedback while you ride.
 Garmin also measures platform center offset, where on the pedal – inboard, center or outboard – you are applying power.

 Having these cycling dynamics was more interesting than I thought.
 I learned that I pedal centered when riding hard, but one leg is off-center when spinning easy.
-I was also able to change my cleats to help get my foot properly centered on the pedal (which helped alleviate some linger knee pain).
+I was also able to change my cleats to help get my foot properly centered on the pedal (which helped alleviate some lingering knee pain).
 Seeing where in the pedal stroke I was applying power, and where I was applying the most power, is fun, though I’ll admit I haven’t done much with it yet.

-You can also get quite a bit more information when you look at your rides in Garmin’s Connect platform.
+You can also get quite a bit more information when you look at your rides on Garmin’s Connect platform.
 The power and cycling dynamics are automatically broken down into all kinds of narrower fields (standing power, seated power, l/r balance, power phase, peak power phase, and numerous others, all by lap as well as ride).

 The only cycling dynamic I didn’t find particularly accurate was standing vs. seated time.
 It really only accurately shows the amount of time you spend pedalling while standing.
 All other ride time – including standing while descending – is rolled into seated time.
 It doesn’t impact seated power metrics, but it would be useful if Garmin could devise a way to get a third category of inactive moving time to cover time spent moving but not pedalling.